 Landmark decisions from the Supreme Court shape American life, and their ramifications are still felt today.
 They include the 1954 Brown v.
 Board of Education case, which outlawed racial segregation in public schools.

 The three branches of the federal government get together at the U.S. Capitol when the president delivers the State of the Union address to a joint session of Congress.
 That speech represents an opportunity for the president to lay out an agenda for the coming year.
 These addresses are traditionally held in January or February after the new session of Congress convenes.
-President Trump’s first State of the Union address is scheduled for January 30, 2018.
+President Trump’s third State of the Union address took place on February 4.